ElenaMasarsky/Cryptocurrencies/README.md

 many new investors.
 However, there are many many more cryptocurrencies available at more affordable price.
 Since there is no known output for what we are  looking for we are going to use unsupervesed machine leaning to create this analysis and discover trends that will convince us to invest in these new curencies.

 The data needs to be processed to fit the machine learning models.
 To group the cryptocurrencies, we decided on a clustering algorithm.
 We’ll use data visualizations to share our findings.
-We are going to follow these steps:
+So, we are going to follow these steps:

 * Preprocessing the Data for PCA
 * Reducing Data Dimensions Using PCA